Xyvir/iex.run/.github/readme.md

 ## possible todo:

+- add ability for explicit meta-paremeters instead of toggle from default only (?@HideBanner=1)
 - review / refactor cumbersome string manipulation
 - Allow for multi-match downloads if @Noexecute is true
 - have iex.run respect working directory when script runs? (in case script does something in the current directory and cares about this)